 In 1824 a miraculous cure is said to have occurred in Washington, which resulted in a wave of conversions to Catholicism by genteel Protestant women.
 One of these was the young widow, Susan Decatur, who had withdrawn from society and devoted her life to charity.
 Susan Decatur converted to the Catholic faith in 1828.
 (Stephen and Susan Decatur Papers, Georgetown University)

-In 1953 Georgetown University removed the College Ground to make way for expansion.
-The public was given to understand that the number of graves that would need to me moved was negligible: parish records were said to show that exactly one hundred and eighty-nine persons buried there.
+No mention of Susan Decatur was made in 1953, when Georgetown University removed the College Ground to make way for expansion.
+The public was given to understand that the number of graves that would need to be moved was negligible: parish records were said to show that exactly one hundred and eighty-nine persons buried there.
 This disarmingly precise figure cannot be taken seriously, as the College Ground had been the only parish cemetery available between 1818 and 1833, and the number of parishioners that died in those years, according to the death register of Holy Trinity Church, was about nine hundred.
 When it is taken into account that burials in the College Ground continued for decades after that, the total number of graves there is likely to be nearer to a thousand.
 As the official record of the transfer of remains from the College Ground to a mass grave in Mount Olivet Cemetery states that it consisted of “fifty bodies, more or less”, it seems safe to estimate that ninety-five percent of the College Ground graves were lost. (“GU to Transfer Ancient Graves“, Washington Post, April 17, 1953; Deaths, Holy Trinity Church – Beginning 8th of December 1818, Holy Trinity Church Archives; Interments, Mount Olivet Cemetery)

 A representative of Georgetown University was in attendance that day to express satisfaction at having brought about this reunion in death, and to inform Philadelphia ––Washington was not notified of the good deed––with no apparent sense of irony, that the cemetery where Susan Decatur had previously lain buried had been “neither notable nor beautiful”.

-(Address of Charles Meng, Vice President for Administration and Facilities, Georgetown University, on the occasion of the internment [sic] of Susan Wheeler Decatur at St. Peter’s Episcopal Church, Philadelphia, Pennsylvania, on Memorial Day, May 30,1988, Georgetown University Archives)
+(”Reunited, A Naval Hero And His Belle”, Philadelphia Inquirer, May 30, 1988; Address of Charles Meng, Vice President for Administration and Facilities, Georgetown University, on the occasion of the internment [sic] of Susan Wheeler Decatur at St. Peter’s Episcopal Church, Philadelphia, Pennsylvania, on Memorial Day, May 30,1988, Georgetown University Archives.
+See also Holy Rood and Georgetown University)

 The citation and acknowledgement of my research is greatly appreciated.